obfpen/html-adder/README.md

 following the appropriate "0" and "1" links.
 Then recoil in *horror* as their sum progressively appears on-screen in **recursive framesets** (this is not a development model to emulate).

+Try
+---

+It's already loaded at http://obfpen.github.io/html-adder/ where it's just waiting for you to try it out.